Your Same-Sex Wedding Etiquette Questions—Answered

 If you're still having trouble finding a caterer, photographer, florist, or other vendor that reflects your vision, you can go the mainstream route.
 Once you see someone's work that speaks to your sensibilities, simply let them know yours is a gay wedding and ask them directly if they're cool with that.

 As the saying goes, you can't please all of the people all of the time.
 If you yield to your mother's wishes, you're compromising your own; stay true to yourself, and Mom and Dad will be the miffed ones.
 Neither is an enviable situation, but to be the most diplomatic about it, follow the who's-paying-for-what rule.
-If your parents are footing the majority of the wedding bills, keep the peace and invite Uncle Mike, even if he's made his anti-gay-marriage views known in the past.
+If your parents are footing the majority of the wedding bills, you can keep the peace and invite Uncle Mike, even if he's made his anti-gay-marriage views known in the past.
 (On the plus side, someone that unsupportive probably won't show up anyway!)

-If you and your partner are paying for the day, stick to your guns, explaining to your folks that, in your heart of hearts, you simply aren't comfortable asking unsupportive people to bear witness to your special day.
+If you and your partner are paying for the day, you can stick to your guns, explaining to your folks that, in your heart of hearts, you simply aren't comfortable asking unsupportive people to bear witness to your special day.
 As your parents, they ultimately just want you to be happy, but if they do still put up a fuss about it, you can always ask them to cover, at the very least, your stationery expenses so you're not shelling out for the extra invites.

 Couples of every orientation are bending the rules to customize their ceremonies, so feel free to take a route less traveled to the altar.
 You can ask a person of mutual importance to escort the two of you on each arm.
 Or walk one behind the other with your respective parents, though you'll still have to figure out who goes first (rock-paper-scissors?).
 If neither one of you is being "given away," proceed hand-in-hand.
 Or consider an alternate floor plan—dual aisles.
 Dividing the seating into three sections, separated by two aisles, allows you each a path to the altar.
 Just keep in mind: Separate, simultaneous routes require a second photographer.